Schw4lbe/hp-kv/README.md

 - refactor components and outsource duplicate functions into utils.js
 - refactor scss and create global styling partial for repeating element stylings

+# flow for popups

+1. privacy popup
+2. on click ok start timer second popup
+3. on click close or contact no more popups
+4. disable timer while in modal img
+5. after closing modal activate contact popup directly